The Step-By-Step Guide to Painting Over Stained Wood

 Photo: Supersmario / iStock / Getty Images Plus / Getty Images

 There are two things oil primer provides that a water-born product does not: penetration and durability.
-While it’s messy and not necessarily the most environmentally friendly material to use, if handled correctly you can minimize both situations.
-You’ll want to wear gloves—and if you’re working in an enclosed space, use a respirator—but this liquid is your best chance to create an environment that is conducive to covering up old stain with paint.
+While it’s messy and not necessarily the most environmentally friendly material to use, you can minimize both situations if handled correctly.
+You’ll want to wear gloves—and if you’re working in an enclosed space, use a respirator—but this liquid is your best chance to create an environment conducive to covering up old stain with paint.
+Proper disposal of the waste product from clean-up, commonly done by letting it dry out or delivering it to a local recycling company, is imperative.
+Thoroughly paint the surface with the primer to ensure a quality base coat that will last more than a few years.

-6. Clean up Defects and Caulk Seams
+6. Clean Up Defects and Caulk Seams

 Once the primer is dried, you’ll go back over your work with a keen eye on imperfections and visually unappealing cracks or seams.
 If you’re particularly picky, sand everything once more, vacuum, and go back over everything with caulking or wood filler.
 This is your last chance to make the final finish perfect.